-You can also follow us on Twitter for guidance and tips @RPSPensions account on this website and you can check your own Member Guide, which you'll find under the 'My Library' area.
+If you need specific information about your own pension, please register or log in to your online account on this website and you can check your own Member Guide, which you'll find under the 'My Library' area.

-If you can't find what you need to know from this quide, or from this website, you can email pension, please register or log in to your online guide, or from this website, you can email csu@railpen.com or call 0800 012 1117 (8am to 5pm Monday to Friday).
+If you can't find what you need to know from this guide, or from this website, you can email csu@railpen.com or call 0800 012 1117 (8am to 5pm Monday to Friday).
 For international calls it's +44 1325 342 800 (charged at normal overseas rates).